radiosilence/mst-task/README.md

 # mst-task

-A simple, strongly typed library for wrapping async tasks, using MobX-state-tree
+A simple, strongly typed library for wrapping async tasks, using MobX-state-tree.

+Why?
+Because I got bored of writing the same code to debounce, test whether things were loading, and wrapping stuff in `toGenerator` to get proper types back from the call.

 ## Example